FrederikStaer/P8-SilasTheFurryPig/README.md

 ### Setup
 To get started we need to install some dependencies.
 This can be done with the following command.

-Note: On other OS's than Linux, packages might be different (such as PyTorch), in which case consult the developers website for correct installation.

 ```
 pip install pytorch gdown tqdm